junxit/us-congress-bills-116/bill.md

   > - **(b)** *Members*
   >   - **(1)** *Composition* The Committee shall be comprised of not more than 15 members who are qualified representatives from the public and private sectors, appointed by the Administrator, in consultation with the Administrator of the Office of Electronic Government, as follows:
   >     - **(A)** The Administrator or the Administrator’s designee, who shall be the Chair of the Committee.
-  >     - **(B)** At least 1 representative each from the Cybersecurity and Infrastructure Security Agency and the National Institute of Standards and Technology.
+  >     - **(B)** At least one representative each from the Cybersecurity and Infrastructure Security Agency and the National Institute of Standards and Technology.
-  >     - **(C)** At least 2 officials who serve as the Chief Information Security Officer within an agency, who shall be required to maintain such a position throughout the duration of their service on the Committee.
+  >     - **(C)** At least two officials who serve as the Chief Information Security Officer within an agency, who shall be required to maintain such a position throughout the duration of their service on the Committee.
-  >     - **(D)** At least 1 official serving as Chief Procurement Officer (or equivalent) in an agency, who shall be required to maintain such a position throughout the duration of their service on the Committee.
+  >     - **(D)** At least one official serving as Chief Procurement Officer (or equivalent) in an agency, who shall be required to maintain such a position throughout the duration of their service on the Committee.
-  >     - **(E)** At least 1 individual representing an independent assessment organization.
+  >     - **(E)** At least one individual representing an independent assessment organization.
-  >     - **(F)** No fewer than 5 representatives from unique businesses that primarily provide cloud computing services or products, including at least 2 representatives from a small business (as defined by section 3(a) of the Small Business Act (15 U.S.C.
+  >     - **(F)** No fewer than five representatives from unique businesses that primarily provide cloud computing services or products, including at least two representatives from a small business (as defined by section 3(a) of the Small Business Act (15 U.S.C.
 632(a))).
-  >     - **(G)** At least 2 other government representatives as the Administrator determines to be necessary to provide sufficient balance, insights, or expertise to the Committee.
+  >     - **(G)** At least two other government representatives as the Administrator determines to be necessary to provide sufficient balance, insights, or expertise to the Committee.
   >   - **(2)** *Deadline for appointment* Each member of the Committee shall be appointed not later than 30 days after the date of the enactment of this Act.
   >   - **(3)** *Period of appointment; vacancies*
   >     - **(A)** *In general* Each non-Federal member of the Committee shall be appointed for a term of 3 years, except that the initial terms for members may be staggered 1, 2, or 3 year terms to establish a rotation in which one-third of the members are selected each year.
 Any such member may be appointed for not more than 2 consecutive terms.
   >     - **(B)** *Vacancies* Any vacancy in the Committee shall not affect its powers, but shall be filled in the same manner in which the original appointment was made.
 Any member appointed to fill a vacancy occurring before the expiration of the term for which the member’s predecessor was appointed shall be appointed only for the remainder of that term.
 A member may serve after the expiration of that member’s term until a successor has taken office.
   > - **(c)** *Meetings and rules of procedures*
-  >   - **(1)** *Meetings* The Committee shall hold not fewer than 3 meetings in a calendar year, at such time and place as determined by the Chair.
+  >   - **(1)** *Meetings* The Committee shall hold not fewer than three meetings in a calendar year, at such time and place as determined by the Chair.
   >   - **(2)** *Initial meeting* Not later than 120 days after the date of the enactment of this section, the Committee shall meet and begin the operations of the Committee.
   >   - **(3)** *Rules of procedure* The Committee may establish rules for the conduct of the business of the Committee, if such rules are not inconsistent with this section or other applicable law.
   > - **(d)** *Employee status*